EternallLight/cordova-plugin-openwith-ios/README.md

  - `uti`: Unique Type Identifier. possible values: public.url, public.text or public.image
  - `type`: Mime type.
 For example: "image/jpeg"
  - `text`: test description of the share, generally empty
+ - `data`: the shared text or the path the shared file
  - `name`: suggested file name
  - `utis`: list of UTIs the file belongs to.